-Chef Lepine is a Calgary raised Chef Instructor currently working at the Culinary Campus.
+Chef Lepine is a Calgary-raised chef instructor currently working at the Culinary Campus.
 Chef Lepine graduated from Lester B Pearson where he took cooking classes under former SAIT Chef Instructor Sabrina Delbine.
-Chef Lepine started his journey in the kitchen at Earls and the Bow Valley Club while completing highschool.
-Chef Lepine is an Alumni of the Professional Cooking program, graduating at the top of his class in 2001.
-After graduation he worked briefly at Banff Springs before finding his culinary home at the Calgary Golf and Country Club serving as a sous Chef to Vincent Parkinson.
+Chef Lepine started his journey in the kitchen at Earls and the Bow Valley Club while completing high school.
+Chef Lepine is an alumni of the Professional Cooking program, graduating at the top of his class in 2001.
+After graduation he worked briefly at Banff Springs before finding his culinary home at the Calgary Golf and Country Club serving as a sous chef to Vincent Parkinson.
 Steve Lepine is the provincial winner of the Jeune Commis Rotisseries in 2006 and 2007 and placed second at the Canadian qualifier for the Bocuse D’Or in 2010.
-Chef Lepine started teaching at SAIT in 2013.
+Chef Lepine began teaching at SAIT in 2013.

 Originally from Switzerland, I trained in a traditional apprenticeship for 3 years.

 Moved to Bermuda at the age of 20 and assumed my first job as a pastry chef.